kvnsnchz/metaheuristic_project/README.md

 ### Setup

-To setup your own solver, first copy the `snp.py` file and rename it with your name, for instance `dreo.py`.
-You will then add your algorithm(s) into this executable.

 Two example algorithms are provided: a `random` search and a `greedy` search.
 Several useful stopping criterions are provided.